 There are two new WildID fungi guides.
 The first includes distinctive species of puffball, earthball, tooth fungi, clubs and corals, bracket fungi, jelly fungi and boletes.
 They disperse their spores in a variety of ways.
 The second guide includes distinctive species of fungi that disperse their spores from radiating gill-like structures (lamellae) on the underside of a protective cap (pileus).
-The two guides, which will be available soon, include a total of eighty species.
+The two guides include a total of eighty species.

 They are based upon Mushrooms and Toadstools of Britain & Europe, a four volume series of books published between 2017 and 2023 by Geoffrey Kibby, an experienced mycologist and talented artist.

 In addition, there are also digital resources that have been developed in collaboration with Geoffrey Kibby.
 Identikit and Quizlet provide the user with an opportunity to further develop their skills.
 Identikit is a digital, multi-access identification key that can be used alongside the WildID guides.
 Quizlet is an on-line flash card learning resource, perfect for practising identification before heading outdoors.
 Identikit is available at: eclectic-ecologist.com